menschj/PGW4ERA5/README.md

 1) Smooth deltas in time: `python step_02_preproc_deltas.py smoothing [...]`
 2) Regrid deltas to ERA5 grid: `python step_02_preproc_deltas.py regridding [...]`
 3) Modify ERA5 files: `python step_03_apply_to_era.py [...]`
-4) There may be some additional limited-area-model dependend steps to do.
-For instance in COSMO, the deep soil temperature has to be adjusted in the external parameters file.
-[COSMO](/COSMO/).
+4) There may be some additional steps required for a specific limited-area model.
+For instance in COSMO, the deep soil temperature climatology has to be adjusted in the external parameters file. [postproc_cosmo](/postproc_cosmo/).
-5) After these steps, the limited-area-model-specific routine to convert ERA5 files to model initial and boundary conditions can be run.
+5) After these steps, the limited-area-model-specific routine to convert ERA5 files to model initial and boundary conditions can be runusing the modified ERA5 files as input.

 **Input on Monthly Timescale**